Beginning Your Research: Individual Grantseekers

 grantseekers in two different formats:

-to Individuals, 15th edition, 2006.
+to Individuals.
 This print directory features

-close to 8,000 entries on foundations that award educational, general welfare, and arts
+more than 10,000 entries on foundations that award educational, general welfare, and arts

 and cultural support, as well as awards, prizes, grants by nomination, and funding